oschweitzer/learning-resources/javascript_lesson.md

 **Precedence** is a number (from 1 to 21) representing a priority associated to the operator.
 21 is the highest priority (for the grouping operator `(...)`) and 1 is the lowest (for the comma `... , ...`).

 **Associativity** determines the order in which operators with the same precedence will be evaluated.
-This associativity can be from righ to left or left to right.
+This associativity can be from right to left or left to right.

 #### Coercion

 **Coercion** means to convert a value from one type to another (it appends often in JavaScript because of the dynamic typing).

-In JavaScript, due to this coercion, there are some strange behaviours.
+In JavaScript, due to this coercion, there are some strange behaviors.

 - `null` is converted to 0 with some operators but not with the equality operator `==`.
 That means `null == 0` returns `false`.
 - Unlike `==`, the strict equality operator `===` doesn't do coercion.
 If two values to compare haven't the same type, it will return `false`.
 - the `||` operator will return the first element that coerce to `true`.
-It comes handy when defineing default values.
+It comes handy when defining default values.

 ```javascript
 undefined || "hello" // returns "hello"